 Published Standards: The National Association of Tower Erectors (NATE) has published a best practices document entitled Unmanned Aerial Systems Operations Around Vertical Communications Infrastructure (2nd Edition, January 2017) which is freely available to the public on their website.

-The intended focus of the best practices document is on UAS operations around wireless infrastructure, cellular towers, broadcast towers. and utility structures.
+The intended focus of the best practices document is on UAS operations around wireless infrastructure, cellular towers, broadcast towers, and utility structures.
 The document intends to improve UAS operations by suggesting additional items to consider above and beyond the established FAA, federal, state, and local requirements.
 The operational suggestions in this document are in support of all FAA regulations in this arena.

 In-Development Standards: As of late August 2018, the NATE UAS Committee has created a new Standards and Resource Development group and plans to develop standards for inspecting and operating drones near communications towers.

 More research is needed to determine the nature and schedule for development of such standards and what, if any, gaps are to be identified.
 More research is also needed to determine if other SDOs are working on standards in this arena.

+The Telecommunications Industry Association TR-14 UAE working group is looking to augment the legacy processes for tower work with UAS.
+Rationales include:

+New Construction/Asset Modification

+Digital asset inventory sets a baseline for future management.

+Real time data acquisition can be leveraged to enhance field services and streamline work flows.

+Better planning with better data

+Damage Assessments/Downtime Reduction

+Utilizing UAS increases safety and efficiency which reduces downtime.
+It dramatically reduces time on site versus using traditional climbing methods.

+Field Services and Enhanced Safety

+Enhanced 360 degree data deliverable, versus traditional 2D drawing deliverables

+More complete datasets result in faster project cycles.

+Better planning with better data

+Climb path assessment (safety climb cable, climb obstructions)

 Linear Infrastructure Inspections